Contents:

 Multimedia.
 20 min talk, or longer workshop 1-3 hrs.

 What are we, crazy?!
 Some aspects of our inherited cultural system are clearly harmful to our planet, our descendants, and our own humanity.
 How did this happen?
+The study of trauma and the science of epigenetics offer clues.
 In the context of our damaged and dysfunctional culture, acting with honor for our ancestors, respect for ourselves, and love for future generations often looks like rudeness or radical defiance.
 Sometimes, Love requires us to defy our own heritage.

 Active Love and Anthropocene Angst